undergrad-partner-school

 The University of Washington is renowned for its world-class faculty, many of whom are leaders in their respective fields.
 The university excels in research and is consistently recognized for its contributions to various scientific, medical, and technological advancements.
 UW is also well-regarded for its programs in the fields of Computer Science, Engineering, Business, Architecture, Health Sciences, and Social Sciences.
 With its strong academic offerings, vibrant campus life, and commitment to research, the University of Washington provides students with a well-rounded education and prepares them for success in their chosen careers.

-Explore this school's profile to find out the most essential things about University of Washington.
+The freshmen application deadline for this school is November 15.
+Explore this school's profile to find out the most important things about University of Washington.

 Quick Facts